-The first item on our list is the Eley Polyurethane Hose.
-We simply love this choice.
-Besides being one of the most durable and long-lasting hoses on the market, it is available in far more size variations than most brands including 6 1/2 ft, 12 ft, 25 ft, 50 ft, 75 ft, 100 ft, 1¸25 ft, 150 ft, 175 ft, and 200 ft.
-Better yet, these bad boys are easily connected to one another (if you purchase more than one) for an even more extended garden hose.
+Why We Love It: The first item on our list is the Eley Polyurethane Hose.
+Besides being one of the most durable and long-lasting hoses on the market, it is available in far more size variations than most brands, including 6 1/2 ft, 12 ft, 25 ft, 50 ft, 75 ft, 100 ft, 1¸25 ft, 150 ft, 175 ft, and 200 ft.

-The inner double latex core, along with the extremely durable outer fabric makes this our favorite and most durable expandable hose.
-The benefit of expandable, aside from the fact that it’s easier to transport is that it rarely kinks while using.
+Why We Like It: The inner double latex core along with the durable outer fabric makes this our favorite and most durable expandable hose.
+The benefit of expandable, aside from the fact that it’s easier to transport, is that it rarely kinks while using.
 They also shrink to approximately a third of their expanded length when emptied of water.

-Rated as a durable, non-snagging hose (unlike many other hoses that have a fabric-like outer covering), you can store the Zero-G either rolled or folded and it also tolerates heat fairly well.
-It is not 100% kink-free, especially when emptied of water due to its collapsing nature, but when filled with water, kinks unfold easily with seemingly no memory and definitely no lingering damage.
-Kinks are few and far between, however, and it really does seem to hold up to a kink-resistant rating.
+Rated as a durable, non-snagging hose (unlike many other hoses that have a fabric-like outer covering), you can store the Zero-G either rolled or folded, and it also tolerates heat fairly well.
+It is not 100% kink-free, especially when emptied of water due to its collapsing nature.
+However, when filled with water, kinks unfold easily with seemingly no memory and lingering damage.
+Kinks are few and far between, however, and it does seem to hold up to a kink-resistant rating.